 If you invest a sizable chunk of money into your RRSP each year, you could actually use your tax refund towards paying off your debts.
 The higher your tax bracket, the more beneficial it is to contribute to your RRSP.

 If you have a lot of credit cards or other high-interest debt, it probably makes sense to forgo contributing to your RRSP for the time being.
 If you’re unsure about what to do, it’s best to put some thought into it.
 Run the numbers to see which decision makes sense.
 If you need to, enlist the services of an independent third party, such as a financial planner or sign up for credit counselling.

 Speak to Financial Professionals

-Are you still trying to determine whether to invest in your RRSP or pay off debt?
-These financial professionals can help you go over the numbers.
-From there, you can discuss your short-term and long-term financial priorities together.
+If you are struggling with paying off your debt or investing in your RRSP, Debt.ca can help you!
+Our financial advisors will discuss with you the best outcome for your short-term and long-term financial priorities.
 Once you have all the information laid out in front of you, it should be a lot easier to decide what the best decision for you is.